Lost-Crow23/IaC_Terraform_Orchestration/Terraform.md

 To deploy your infrastructure with terraform we use these steps:

-Scope - Identify the infrastructure for your project.
+- Scope - Identify the infrastructure for your project.

-Author - Write the configuration for your infrastructure.
+- Author - Write the configuration for your infrastructure.

-Initialize - Install the plugins Terraform needs to manage the infrastructure.
+- Initialize - Install the plugins Terraform needs to manage the infrastructure.

-Plan - Preview the changes Terraform will make to match your configuration.
+- Plan - Preview the changes Terraform will make to match your configuration.

-Apply - Make the planned changes.
+- Apply - Make the planned changes.

-Pre-requisites (On mac)
+<h2>Pre-requisites (On mac)</h2>

 - Have Terraform installed ( use homebrew to do this)
 - Have AWS CLI (command line interface) installed